Computing Brascamp-Lieb Constants through the lens of Thompson Geometry: Overview of our results

 Once written as~\eqref{eq:pre1}, it is natural to consider the following iterative map:

 Remarkably, this na\"ive consideration turns out to be a meaningful algorithm.
-That is, we can show that the sequence of iterates $(X_k)_{k>0}$ produced by iterating~\eqref{eq:giter} has a fixed point under the usual assumptions.
+That is, we can show that for simple input data, the sequence of iterates $(X_k)_{k>0}$ produced by iterating~\eqref{eq:map} has a fixed point under the usual assumptions.
 A crucial ingredient of our analysis is the observation that the solution of Problem~\eqref{eq:F} is contained in a compact convex set of the form

+where $\delta, \Delta >0$ are parameters that depend only on the input datum $(\Ac, \vw)$.
+The upper and lower bounds on the solution are implied by~\citep[Proposition~5.2]{tao-paper}.